goodform/valkey-json/benchmarks/lua/README.md

-# JSON with Redis server-side Lua
+# JSON with Valkey server-side Lua

-This is an implementation of ReJSON's `JSON.SET` and `JSON.GET` commands in **pure Redis Lua**.
-The data is stored using Redis' native String data structure.
+This is an implementation of ValkeyJSON's `JSON.SET` and `JSON.GET` commands in **pure Valkey Lua**.
+The data is stored using Valkey' native String data structure.

 Yep, that's right, no modules needed.